-The Friends of the Boston Harbor Islands is a grassroots membership organization whose mission is to inspire stewardship and respect for the islands through educational and interpretive programs.
+The Friends of the Boston Harbor Islands is an all volunteer membership organization whose mission is to inspire stewardship and respect for the islands through educational and interpretive programs.
 The organization encourages public use of the islands, balanced with the need to protect their fragile ecosystem and historic environment.
-Our group of spirited volunteers has worked on behalf of islands for more than 45 years!
+Our group of spirited volunteers has worked on behalf of islands for 46 years!

 The Friends of the Boston Harbor Islands is an independent organization founded in 1979 that is now affiliated with Boston Harbor Now. |